Mathildepfr/awesome-divi/README.md

 * [WP Tools Gravity Forms Divi Module](https://wordpress.org/plugins/wp-tools-gravity-forms-divi-module/) -  Most feature-rich divi module for Gravity Forms.
 * [Module for Gravity Forms in Divi Builder](https://wordpress.org/plugins/module-for-gravity-forms-in-divi-builder/) -  Module for Gravity Forms in Divi Builder allows you to use and style Gravity Forms in the Divi Visual Builder.
 * [Preloader for Divi](https://wordpress.org/plugins/preloader-for-divi/) -  It adds a preloader to the page while site is getting load.
+* [Overlay Image Divi Module](https://wordpress.org/plugins/overlay-image-divi-module/) -  This plugins adds a new module in the Divi Builder.
+The module allows you add text when you hover over an image.
+There are two effects that you can choose for the overlay, Fade and Slide.

 ## Performance